scottlingran/scottyli.github.io/_posts/2015-06-22-scientianity-a-new-religion.md

 >
 > You prepare a wormhole before me in the presence of the singularity.
 >
-> You anoint my hard drive with data; my stack overflows.
+> You anoint my hard disk with data; my stack overflows.
 >
 > Surely my elementary particles will sync up with me in the 5th dimension, and I will transcend spacetime with the LORD forever.